kenjpais/LTTS_Mini_ProjectPY_257137/README.md

 Formating the data so that the data can be processed easily and only useful data is used to train the model.

+### Using cosine similiarity
+To match closest question to user input

+### Application
+Using the command line, chatbot can engage in conversation